Free Things To Do In NJ: You’ll Never Guess What’s On Our List

 Make new friends at the Cape May County Park & Zoo

 Love going to zoos but not the hefty ticket price?
 At Cape May County Park & Zoo, the whole family can see everything from lions to bald eagles to snow leopards for free (though donations are always appreciated).
-Open year-round, kids will love spotting their favorite animals in every season.
+The zoo is open year-round, and kids will love spotting their favorite animals in every season.
 Check out their calendar of events, including free summer concerts and a holiday light show in November and December.

 707 N. Rt.
 9, Cape May Court House, NJ 08210